-Active View reporting in DoubleClick for Publishers (DFP) tracks the viewability of ads served via Google Publisher Tags (GPT).
-Below are tips to improve viewability performance for your inventory and a guide to comparing third-party viewability reports with DFP reports.
+Active View reporting in Google Ad Manager tracks the viewability of ads served via Google Publisher Tags (GPT).
+Below are tips to improve viewability performance for your inventory and a guide to comparing third-party viewability reports with Ad Manager reports.

 Improve your Active View performance

 Here are tips to optimize Active View metrics and troubleshoot low eligibility, measurability, or viewability in Active View reporting.
 Learn how Active View measures viewability.